ABN AMRO: The €480 Million AML Structural Failure

 1. The CDD Blind Spot (Client Due Diligence)

-Forensic auditors found that the bank’s Client Due Diligence files were chronically incomplete.
+Forensic auditors found that the bank’s Client Due Diligence files were systematically incomplete, particularly for its most profitable clients.

 🔍 Forensic Indicators: The Warning Signs of Bank Fragility

-The ABN AMRO case provides critical indicators for institutional risk assessment:
+The ABN AMRO case provides a checklist for identifying systemic compliance risk:

 Conclusion: The Price of Negligence

-Keywords: ABN AMRO money laundering, Gerrit Zalm scandal, Dutch AML settlement 2021, Client Due Diligence failures, Wwft compliance, Chris Vogelzang ABN AMRO, FinCEN files banking scandals.
+Keywords: ABN AMRO money laundering, Gerrit Zalm scandal, Dutch AML settlement 2021, Client Due Diligence failures, Wwft compliance, Chris Vogelzang ABN AMRO, FinCEN files banking scandals, money laundering smurfing detection, banking structural negligence.

 Explore the Full Pillar Archive →